vadvolo/milos-automation/lab/topologies/lab00_cisco_basic_scenario/README.md

 ### Objectives

-- Understand the fundamental concepts of Annet
+- Understand fundamental concepts of Annet

-### Topology:
+### Topology

 ![Lab Topology](./images/topology.png)

 ### Preparation

-Before you start please put into `../vm_images` Cisco IOS image `c7200-jk9s-mz.124-13a.bin`
+Before you start, please put Cisco IOS image `c7200-jk9s-mz.124-13a.bin` into `lab/vm_images` directory.
+The image is subject to a license agreement, so it cannot be distributed in the repository.

 ### Generators